 Software humanist.
-I’m a cross-functional guy, an Agile coach with an extensive software development background and skills to match in my toolkit.
-I help teams and people build valuable products, make a meaningful impact, and have more fun along the way.
+I’m a cross-functional guy, a Scrum Master and Agile Coach with an extensive software development background and skills to match in my toolkit.
+I help teams build valuable products, make a meaningful impact, and have more fun along the way.
 I’ve successfully worked in the following roles:

 - Ux design, software development, inbound marketing - Proprietary product - Belsimpel

 - Technical lead, server management, high availability & load - SaaS - Cleafs / affili.net / Awin

 - Scrum Master, Agile coaching, product specialist - Agency delivered & SaaS - MediaCT / Magement

 The sum of these roles gives me a broad perspective on challenges in software product development.
 My purpose is finding the ideal route for delivering high quality value, while respecting the needs and safety of all involved.
 Having fun is important.
 When team members are happy, often everyone else is happy as well.
 I actually dedicated a provocative talk at Mage Titans to that subject:

 I'm skilled and experienced in a variety of disciplines regarding agile, software development and the web.
 To navigate my varied areas of expertise, I've created this skill tree for you: